-The TPSPB comprises, an independent Chair, an independent Pension Specialist, five member representatives, five employer representatives and two senior DfE officials.
+The TPSPB comprises: an independent Chair, an independent Pension Specialist, five member representatives, five employer representatives and two senior DfE officials.
 Board members are appointed for up to three years, with a maximum of two appointments.
 The remit of the Board is to represent the entire membership and/or employers irrespective of their sponsoring organisation.

-The TPSPB meets quarterly in London, with quarterly sub-committee meetings being held in Darlington - although presently these meetings are carried out electronically through Teams.
+The TPSPB meets quarterly, either virtually by Teams or face to face in London, with quarterly sub-committee meetings being held either by Teams or face to face in Darlington.